aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

 - v1.1.5 and above adds support for customer provided YAML config file(s) as well as JSON.
 In future we will be providing a version of the config file with comments describing the purpose of each configuration item
 - Security Group names were designed to be identical between environments, if you want the VPC name in the SG name, you need to do it manually in the config file
 - We only support the subset of yaml that converts to JSON (we do not support anchors)
-- We do NOT support changing the `organization-admin-role`, this value must be set to `AWSCloudFormationStackSetExecutionRole` at this time.
+- Prior to v1.2.5, we did NOT support changing the `organization-admin-role` and this value had to be set to `AWSCloudFormationStackSetExecutionRole`.
 - Adding more than approximately 50 _new_ VPC Interface Endpoints across _all_ regions in any one account in any single state machine execution will cause the state machine to fail due to Route 53 throttling errors.
 If adding endpoints at scale, only deploy 1 region at a time.
 In this scenario, the stack(s) will fail to properly delete, also based on the throttling, and will require manual removal.
 - If `use-central-endpoints` is changed from true to false, you cannot add a local vpc endpoint on the same state machine execution (add the endpoint on a prior or subsequent execution)
   - in versions 1.2.0 through 1.2.2 there is a issue adding local endpoints when a central endpoint already exists for the vpc